 - Public DNS entries will be switched to connect to the new hosting environment.

-- Upon the restoration of the temporary service, Bluedot will notify its clients.
+- Upon the restoration of the temporary service, Bluedot will duly notify the Client.

-- Upon the restoration of the permanent service, Bluedot will notify its clients.
+- Upon the restoration of the permanent service, Bluedot will duly notify the Client.

-From the point of receiving the Catastrophic Failure notification from Rackspace, Bluedot shall seek to:
+From the point of receiving the catastrophic failure notification from AWS, Bluedot shall:

-- Restore the service to the temporary, public cloud, environment within 48 hours.
+- Restore the service to the temporary environment within 72 hours.

-Outages and disruption events not considered to be a disaster or Catastrophic Event requiring Full Disaster Recovery are covered by Bluedot’s Service Level Agreement.
+Outages and disruption events not considered to be a disaster or Catastrophic Event requiring Full Disaster Recovery are covered in accordance with the Service Levels.